The Rural Bulletin 25th August

 They have an emergency helpline (0808 1963390) staffed 9am to 5pm on weekdays for the foreseeable future, or email firstname.lastname@example.org and someone will get back to you.

-Rural Service Network Rural Bulletin 11th August and funding update
+Rural Service Network The Rural Bulletin 22nd September and funding update.

 The LOVE Devon newsletter for May 2020